chahn/blog/smolagents_blog.md

 The age of guessing is over.
 The age of knowing has begun.

+## Acknowledgments
+Special thanks to **Albert Villanova del Moral** and **Guillaume Raille**, for their comprehensive support throughout this work.
+Their feedback, guidance, and thorough reviews were essential in bringing these structured output and output schema capabilities to fruition.

 ---
 ## Further Reading
 * [Executable Code Actions Elicit Better LLM Agents](https://arxiv.org/abs/2402.01030)